MateuszGalinski/HardHatClassification/README.md

 Train the CNN model.
 Evaluate the model's performance.
 Test the model on a sample image.
-Model Architecture
+# Model Architecture
 The model is a Sequential CNN with the following layers:

 Input Layer: Accepts images of shape (256, 256, 3).
 Convolutional Layers: 3 convolutional layers with ReLU activation and max pooling.
 Flatten Layer: Flattens the 2D matrices into vectors.
 Dense Layers: 2 fully connected layers, the last of which uses a sigmoid activation function for binary classification.
-Training
+# Training
 The model is trained using the Adam optimizer and binary cross-entropy loss for 20 epochs.
 The training and validation losses and accuracies are plotted for performance analysis.
+The dataset consists of google images

 # Evaluation
 The model is evaluated using precision, recall, and accuracy metrics on the test dataset.